 - Endorse It: The next step is to endorse it.
 Endorsing a check is easy, all you need to do is sign it at the back of the check.

 - Write Your Account Number: If you are cashing the check to your account, you might want to write the bank account number you wish to deposit the check to on the back, right underneath your signature.
-If you’re not sure what your account number is, you can find it by referring to your checkbook, bank statement, mobile banking app, or internet banking.
+If you’re not sure what your account number is, you can find it by referring to your checkbook, bank statement, or mobile banking app.

 - Give Your Items to the Teller: Hand your check and ID to the bank teller and tell them you would like to cash the check.

 - Get Your Cash: Once your ID and check is confirmed by the bank or credit union, they will give you your cash.
 Make sure to put it in your pocket or purse before leaving the building to be safe.

 Here are 8 different ways to cash a check.
 Typically your current bank or credit union is the easiest place, but there are also check-cashing options for those who do not have a bank account.

 The issuing bank is simply the financial institution that holds the account from where the person issued the check.
 They are sometimes also referred to as the issuer.

 If you are not a bank customer, the bank may not cash the check for you.
 However, most banks will cash a check issued by their customers.
 Because of this, you should avoid trying to cash a check at a bank where neither you nor the person who gave you the check is a customer.